IU-PR/Capstone_project/content/docs/2025/edhub/week5.md

 - there is no option to delete materials / assignments within the course
 - nothing happens when the user clicks on the logo in the upper left corner of the page
 - there is no option to log out from the account
-- after the creation of course / material / assignment, the user have to refresh the page manually
+- after the creation of course / material / assignment, the user has to refresh the page manually

 #### Session 2
 <!-- Дамир -->
 - default browser pop-up windows look ugly
 - the option to see a list of students in a course will be useful
 - it is possible that one users will be both a teacher and a parent at one course while the platform does not allow that
-- after the creation of course / material / assignment, the user have to refresh the page manually
+- after the creation of course / material / assignment, the user has to refresh the page manually

 #### Session 3
 <!-- Глеб -->
 - when entering the auth page, an authorized user is prompted to re-enter login and password, although the token has already been provided
 - two separate columns for course materials and course assignments looks ugly
-- after the creation of course / material / assignment, the user have to refresh the page manually
+- after the creation of course / material / assignment, the user has to refresh the page manually

 #### Session 4
 <!-- Маша -->
 - when registering an account, the system writes that the password is too easy, and the criteria are not clear
 - in the Add Course button, the second word moves to the next line, which looks ugly
 - the field for material/assignment description can be stretched beyond the pop-up window frame
-- after the creation of course / material / assignment, the user have to refresh the page manually
+- after the creation of course / material / assignment, the user has to refresh the page manually
 - if user enter line break characters in the material / assignment description, then on the material / assignment page they disappear and become a single line
 - when inviting a student, submitting the form with the Enter key does not work

 ## Analysis

-Meetings with independent users have been very useful for our project.
-Although most of the problems they reported were known to us and were in the process of development, we discovered a few new issues that we had not noticed before and plan to fix them in near future.
+The meetings with independent users were very useful for our project.
+Although most of the issues they reported were already known to us and being worked on, we discovered a few new issues that we had not noticed before and plan to fix them in near future.

 ### Frontend